 It is bad enough that you might be willing to undertake work packages that the UN or EU may have identified as necessary, without it being the case that these very well funded organizations lever funds from not for profits that render the charities concerned insolvent.
+We do not consider this a sustainable practice in compliance with SDG9.
 This gives those organizations looking to achieve societal solutions without closure.
-Under funding any call is this self-defeating and insulting to the international community in terms of the lack of commitment.
+Under funding any call seems to us to be self-defeating and insulting to the international community in terms of the lack of commitment.

 Calls are decided by academics looking to solve a particular niche problem without any thought for the viability or survival of applicants from such commitment, and that usually means a lack of vision when it comes to larger projects - indeed, projects with such scope are ruled out automatically.

 We do not say this lightly, we speak from real life experiences and a reading of actual documents relating to actual applications from some of those who are contributing to this project.
 Big thanks to them for sharing that information and heading off time wasting efforts.

 For these reasons, although we have looked at the process, we were leaning towards a mix of crowd funding and corporate (philanthropic) associations.
 By inviting such participation we had hoped to be able to top up the already generous donations from Avaaz members (thank you everyone), in return for a unique association.
 What is written below was then to remind us not to waste any more time on government initiated grant applications that either fail to incentivise or lack commitment.